CyTargetLinker/linksetCreator/README.md

-# RegIN-Creator
+# LinkSet-Creator
-Scripts to create and update RegIN files used by CyTargetLinker
+Scripts to create and update LinkSet network files used by CyTargetLinker

 =============

-This program allows you to create a RegIN file that can be used with CyTargetLinker from a tab-delimited file containing attributes for the source and target node as well as attributes for the edges.
+This program allows you to create a LinkSet network file that can be used with CyTargetLinker from a tab-delimited file containing attributes for the source and target node as well as attributes for the edges.

 =============

 How to run the script with your own tab-delimited text file?

-1. Download the latest release from https://github.com/CyTargetLinker/RegIN-Creator/blob/master/releases/.
+1. Download the latest release from https://github.com/CyTargetLinker/linksetCreator/blob/master/releases/.
 You will need the jar file and the dependencies zip file which contains a lib directory with all dependencies.
 Unzip the dependencies.zip and make sure the lib directory is in the same directory as the jar file, so it can find all dependencies.
-2. Create a config file like the template here: https://github.com/CyTargetLinker/RegIN-Creator/blob/master/template.config.
-You can check out an example file for the miRTarBase database here: https://github.com/CyTargetLinker/RegIN-Creator/blob/master/mirtarbase_hsa.config.
+2. Create a config file like the template here: https://github.com/CyTargetLinker/linksetCreator/blob/master/template.config.
+You can check out an example file for the miRTarBase database here: https://github.com/CyTargetLinker/linksetCreator/blob/master/mirtarbase_hsa.config.
  * name = database name (required)
  * organism = species (optional)
  * version = database version (optional)